-The orphan drug dilemma: How do you price for a tiny market?
+The orphan drug dilemma: How to price for a tiny market

 In March, Pfizer and its partner Merck KGaA gained approval for Bavencio (avelumab), the fourth PD-1/L1 inhibitor to enter the market.
 Like the other companies that have these landscape-changing immunotherapies on the market, Pfizer and Merck won approval for a small indication that will allow them to quickly add other indications while already commercializing the drug.